-Some images are not critical to the understanding of the document.
-If removing the image doesn’t change the understanding, mark it as decorative.
+Consider if the visual element adds value to the understanding of a document.
+An image should be marked as decorative if it isn't critical and doesn’t contribute to the user's understanding of the document.
 For example, NDSU logos that appear on every page should be marked as decorative since they are not conveying any specific information.
 As always, avoid using decorative images when possible.
-Consider if the visual element adds value to the understanding of a document.

 Mark an Image as "Decorative"

 - Follow the steps above to add alternative text to an image.

 - Type the word Decorative in the Description field.

 - Office 365 (Office 2019), do not check the “Mark as decorative” option because it does not produce useful behavior for some screen readers.

 It’s important to make sure that assistive technologies can read images included in documents in the correct order.
 Use the Paragraph and Arrange optins on the Layout tab in Microsoft Office to add spacing rather than manually inserting extra space characters or returns (paragraph breaks) to produce a desired visual layout.

 Wrap Text Around an Image in Word

 "Inline with Text" is the default image Layout Option in newer Office versions, but the default setting may have been changed to another image option at some point.
 Use these steps to ensure each image uses the "Inline with Text" wrapping: